Mahajabin-Tokon/Data_Analysis_On_Hotel_Bookings/README.md

 - Created a problem statement
 - Identified data necessary to analyse problem
 - Explored and cleaned the data
-- Analyse data through visualiztions
+- Analysed data through visualiztions
-- Present findings in the form of report
+- Presented findings in the form of report